What is furlough pay?

-Furlough pay is the wages paid to workers who have been furloughed due to coronavirus.
+Furlough pay refers to the wages paid to workers who have been furloughed due to coronavirus.

 Employers make furlough payments to their employees through their payroll system and can then claim the money back from the government through the Coronavirus Job Retention Scheme.
 A percentage of an employee’s wages can be claimed back, up to a maximum amount per employee per month.
 This is designed to help employers retain staff members who they may otherwise have been forced to lay off during the coronavirus crisis.

-Employers may choose to pay 100% of their employees’ wages while they are furloughed, but are not obliged to do so and may only reclaim 80% of any employee’s salary from HMRC.
+Employers may choose to pay 100% of their employees’ wages while they are furloughed.
+However, they are not obliged to do so and may currently reclaim 70% of any employee’s salary from HMRC.